About Us

 PLOs assessed: 10

-Process: A process to develop and send a survey in spring of even years was established.
+Process: A process to develop and send a survey in the spring of even years was established.
 The survey is sent to current HSJMC undergraduate majors.
 The intent is to understand Hubbard students’ current experiences with internships and preferences/desires for future internships to build meaningful connections with organizations and employers that align with industry and students’ needs and interests.
 An internship may be formally labeled “internship” or it may be a job with duties related to your career interest (for example, a work-study position in communications with a university department).
 The survey examines the number of internships, timing within a student’s academic progression of participating in internships, modality, hours per week, length of internship, pay, functional area, and full-time offer status.
-The survey also seeks (from both students who have and have not had internships) information on tools used to find internships as well as potential gaps.
+The survey also seeks (from both students who have and have not had internships) information on tools used to find internships, as well as potential gaps.

 Measure: A self-assessment of students’ level of competency

-PLOS assessed: 1 - 10
+PLOs assessed: 1 - 10

-Process: As part of students’ required JOUR 4999 Capstone course, students take a survey ranking their level of competency with each PLO.
+Process: As part of the students’ required JOUR 4999 Capstone course, students take a survey ranking their level of competency with each PLO.
 Students are asked: “Please rate on a scale of 1 to 3 your competency with:” Rating is based on a 3-point scale, with 1 being “low” and 3 being “high.”

 Measure: In-depth interviews with current students and recent graduates